The MinuteMan Advanced Core Monitor is a new concept in Reactor Core

 The training simulator for instance can be treated just as a different PPC, simplifying MinuteMan installation in that

+environment.
 The physical data link between the PPC and MinuteMan can be any digital data source

 such as a serial